juste-sebastien/vault/README.md

         a formatted string like "http://www.google.com"

 **save():**
-    Call do_zip() to compress the archive and remove csv fil
+    Call do_zip() to compress the archive and remove csv file

     Parameters:
     -----------------